What is Calf Augmentation?

 - Improved proportion between the lower legs and the rest of the body

-All of Dr. Mendieta’s calf augmentation procedures are performed at our surgical facilities in Miami, Florida.
+All of Dr. Mendieta’s calf augmentation surgery procedures are performed at our plastic surgery center in Miami, Florida.
 First, an incision is created along the natural crease at the back of the knee.
 A pocket is formed between the fascia and the muscle of the treatment area, into which a solid silicone implant is carefully inserted.
 After the implant is in the desired position, the incisions are closed with sutures.
 Depending on your cosmetic goals, calf implants may be placed in any of the following lower leg locations:

 - Medial (inner)

 What Is My Recovery Like After Calf Augmentation?

 During calf augmentation recovery, patients can expect some bruising and swelling in the first few days following their procedure.
 Postoperative discomfort can be alleviated with medication, as prescribed by Dr. Mendieta.
 While strenuous activity must be avoided for several weeks, patients are encouraged to take short, easy walks to promote blood circulation and faster healing.

 You can begin walking normally between the second and third week of recovery, but you must refrain from engaging in intense workouts for at least four to six weeks.
 Ease into your usual exercise routine slowly, depending on your comfort level.

 When Will I See My Calf Augmentation Results?

 It may take up to eight weeks for the body to adjust to your calf augmentation.
 The shininess of the skin around the implants will dissipate, and the implants will settle.
 Calf augmentation with implants is a permanent enhancement procedure as long as you do not experience implant displacement or other complications.

 How much does calf augmentation cost?